denali-js/core/README.md

 In Denali, the Action class takes the role of the controller in the application.
 But rather than a single controller class that responds to many different endpoints, an Action class is responsible for responding to requests against a single endpoint (URL + method) only.
-The result is powerful - since the an Action class directly and completely represents the app's response handler, we can use expressive declarative syntax to succicently define behaviors.
+The result is powerful - since the Action class directly and completely represents the app's response handler, we can use expressive declarative syntax to succicently define behaviors.

 ## Getting Started